Here are our 15 oral hygiene tips for a healthier mouth.

 4. Choose the Right Toothbrush

-You may choose either a.
+You may choose either a manual or an electric toothbrush.
 Either one will help remove plaque from your teeth and gums.
 Although, some of our patients find that an electric toothbrush is easier to use.

 Make sure that you choose a toothbrush with soft bristles.
 If you brush too hard, some of the harder bristles could damage your enamel and gums.
 But soft-bristled toothbrushes are both safe and comfortable.